okgrow/guides/processes/development/discovery-week.md

   - For consulting projects use: [https://trello.com/b/aih9u2u6](https://trello.com/b/aih9u2u6)
   - For feature/app development projects use: [https://trello.com/b/lPS0CYbG](https://trello.com/b/lPS0CYbG)
 - Share the project folder with the team
+  _Question: Google drive folder was already shared in 'Before the week'_
 - Create Slack channel for ourselves
 - Set [project roles](https://docs.google.com/spreadsheets/d/1y0o2OXdrx2arENp4BoRtJQojqGGhbRky7CBDIdeggJY/edit#gid=0)
   - Project lead (developer or designer, team lead)
   - Team members (developers & designers)
   - Advisor (someone not on the team)
+  _Question: Who sets these roles?
+Should this not be done in the 'Before the week' step?_
 - Create project email alias: &lt;project&gt;@okgrow.com (a list that includes all developers on the project)
   - Edit “Post” setting in “Posting permissions” and allow public to post.
 - Create and share project info doc, copy from [template](https://docs.google.com/a/okgrow.com/document/d/1KUVInohhNZxmrlsJw7Ax5MMQraawglGpTo1O-eXJ030/edit) into project folder.
+  _Question: template is based on a full, running project.
+Trello board specifically references the working board, not Discovery board.
+Should this be changed?
 - Send [client onboarding email](https://docs.google.com/a/okgrow.com/document/d/1T0jFzBXO7kRyBQxnaI3yuQi9Op1LdqI_yb_LPqXsNY4/edit)
 - Construct a final doc at end of week as the main deliverable to the client.